mtth/kit/README.rst

   * *Convenient access to nested models*: queries can go arbitrarily deep within nested models (the extension takes care of not repeating information).
     This is especially useful with a client-side library such as Backbone-Relational_.
-  * *More endpoints*: each one-to-many relation has its own model specific endpoint.
+  * *More endpoints*: each one-to-many relation can have its own model specific endpoint.
   * *Support for models with composite primary keys*

 Nevertheless this extension is much younger and currently lacks several great